 One of the first things to recognize when peeling back the layers is that most of the time, people in situations like this think they are right.
 Very rarely can one find circumstances where all the blame goes to one side or the solution is cut and dry.
 As a leader, you have to gather as much information as you can from team members.

 Acquiring relevant information as to how people have been affected and feel about the state of the team helps identify a strategy on moving forward.

 Communication is key to any relationship, and relationships at work are no exception.
 Different personality traits can rub people the wrong way.
 Certain types of conduct sometimes can grate on people’s nerves.
-As simple as some of this sounds, miscommunication and differing communication preferences can be the source of much workplace conflict.
+As simple as some of these sound, miscommunication and differing communication preferences can be the source of much workplace conflict.

 Utilize Available Resources

 Eventually, the situation is going to have to be addressed.
 There are varying degrees of comfort levels for these types of meetings.
 For managers and supervisors that have not dealt with many interpersonal conflicts, it can be stressful.
 Don’t be afraid to reach out to someone who can give advice or has been there before.
 This may be another manager, mentor, HR professional or organizational behavior consultant.